KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 *   Subpass dependency graph traversal for state lookup and resolution operations (including support  for RenderPass specific and Hazard detection operations)
 *   Range map operations to split (and potentially combine) ResourceAccessState records, to ensure state changes only impact the correct portion of the address space.

+##### CommandBufferAccessContext

-CommandBufferAccessContext: container for all access contexts for a specific command buffer, and state reflecting the current context.   \
+container for all access contexts for a specific command buffer, and state reflecting the current context.

 Stores:

 *   Command buffer state pointer (saves StateTracker lookup)
 *   AccessContext for all outside-renderpass-instance operations